 - A required signature line left blank

-- A parent or guardian signing incorrectly for a minor child
+- A parent or guardian signing incorrectly for a minor child — USCIS has specific rules about who may sign for minors under 14, and getting this wrong can invalidate the entire filing

 - An employer petition signed by the wrong company representative